 Here are 24 legit Amazon and Amazon Prime hacks to cut your costs even more.

-1. Use Ebates when you shop through Amazon
+1. Use Rakuten when you shop through Amazon

-Ebates is a shopping rewards company that gives you cash back on purchases when you shop online at one of over 2,500 different partner stores, including Amazon.
-That means when you go through Ebates to shop on Amazon, you can earn up to 5% back on qualifying purchases.
+Rakuten, formerly known as Ebates, is a shopping rewards company that gives you cash back on purchases when you shop online at one of over 2,500 different partner stores, including Amazon.
+That means when you go through Rakuten to shop on Amazon, you can earn up to 5% back on qualifying purchases.